Indian EV eco system

 The NITI Aayog, India's policy think-tank, has given several suggestions to the Government of India with respect to EVs.
-Accordingly, the following policy has been enacted:- Reduce primary oil consumption in transportation.
+Accordingly, the following policy has been enacted:

 The FAME II scheme, which came into effect from April 2019, had a proposed spending of Rs.
 10,000cr.
 It was to be used for upfront incentives on the purchase of EVs (to the extent of Rs.
 8,600cr and for supporting deployment of charging infrastructure (Rs.
 1,000cr). |